NoviSystems/labsite/README.md

     $ cd labsite
     $ pip install -Ur requirements.txt

-Additionally, if you are developing an app, you will need to install it's requirements.
+Additionally, if you are developing one of the labsite apps, you will need to follow its setup instructions and install it's requirements.
 If you are not developing that app, you will need to install the app to the virtualenv.
+You do *not* want to both setup the project and install it to your environment, as you may get file conflicts.

 Using worklog as an example, to install the requirements: